sesh/ready/README.md

 - HTML should include `<title>`
 - HTML should include link with rel="icon"
 - HTML should not use schemeless urls for links or hrefs
+- HTML should not use unnecessary HTML entities
 - All script tags should use subresource integrity
 - X-DNS-Prefetch-Control should be set to off
 - CDNs should not be used for Javascript or CSS assets